Why study this course

 Learn more about the undergraduate fees for students from the Channel Islands or the Isle of Man.

 Fees for overseas status

 We are currently awaiting confirmation on tuition fees for the 2023/24 academic year.

 We have a range of residences to suit your needs and budget.
 Find out more on our accommodation pages.

 We're based in one of the UK's most affordable cities.
 Find out more about living costs in Cardiff.

 The Banking and Finance degree is a full-time four year course of study, involving both compulsory and optional modules.
 You would normally attain 120 credits each year and 360 in total.

 A significant proportion of the modules included in the course are taught by the School’s Economics Section while certain modules, notably in year one, are taught by other sections of the School.

 The third year is spent studying business related modules in one of our partner universities in Germany before returning to complete the final year in Cardiff.

-In year one you take two compulsory double modules and one further compulsory double module per semester (Microeconomics and Macroeconomics) along with a compulsory double language module.
-You will also select either one further double module from the optional list, or two single modules.
+In year one you take two compulsory double modules and one further compulsory double module per semester (Microeconomics and Macroeconomics) along with a compulsory language module.

 Year three: Sandwich year